imcatwhocode/dendrite-compose/README.md

 ![This is fine comic strip](.github/this-is-fine.webp)

-_This is fine comic strip by KC Green_
+_– This is fine comic strip by KC Green._